 Then, COVID-19 was upon us, and they moved 8000 patients over to a telehealth platform in 4 days.
 This is an impressive feat, but also an important lesson – with the right catalyst, the agency was able to make a change that was years in the making in just 96 hours.

-In this way, the pandemic holds great transformative potential for behavioral health.
+In this way, the pandemic holds great transformative potential for the delivery of behavioral health.
 Our ingrained traditional systems have loosened, if not totally uprooted in some cases.

 We hope more behavioral health professionals begin to see that we don’t have to remain set in our old ways and faulty systems.
 There is room, and need, for innovative solutions to the longstanding issues with how we deliver care.